guillermoVicenteGonzalez/track-keeper/README.md

 - evento "auth failed" global
 - check error user entries update event
 - collection create modal 102
+- add user_id field to media so that it can be updated
+- add icons to every filter

 ## Order
     - 1.profile